mohamuhsin/meal-maker/README.md

 **2.** The menu object will hold the meal and price of Today’s Special as properties and they shouldn’t be altered directly.

 Within the menu object, create a _meal property with a value of an empty string ('').
 This will eventually hold the name of the meal.

+3.
+Next, add a _price property with a value of 0.
+This will eventually hold the price of the meal, and should also not be altered directly.